gnitish18/Multi-Robot_Reinforcement_Learning/README.md

 1. Small batch sizes seem to work better ~10 has given me best results so far
 2. learning rate decays with each training seesion
 3. I'm doing smaller epochs (~15) but training more often in the loop (~every 10 episodes)
+4. Added small reward for balls moving in our right half plane (+1 for moving away from our goal line and -1 for moving towards)